sborms/cyclingsimilarity.com/README.md

 The total cost amounted to about 0.35 USD per day, almost entirely coming from ECS (without any auto scaling).

 _In the meantime, the backend API has been transferred from ECS to a free alternative called [Render](https://render.com).
-This service fully takes care of deployment by pointing to a Dockerfile.
+This service fully takes care of deployment if you reference a Dockerfile.
 [Vercel](https://vercel.com) was another free option but it complained about the size of the Docker image._

 ## Refresh

 To update the application, you just need to run two commands.
 Although not required, ideally you'd run them both at the same time so the training stays synchronized with the data.

-The first command reruns the scraper and stores data on AWS.
+The first command reruns the scraper and stores the cyclists and results data on AWS.

 ```bash
 make scrape
 ```